Coronavirus latest: Germany to close all bars, restaurants and non-essential shops | DW | 16.03.2020

-The closures in Germany will include bars, restaurants and theaters, as well as a halt to all religious services.
-The EU has proposed a ban on "non-essential" travel into the bloc.
-Follow DW for the latest updates.
+The closures in Germany will include bars, restaurants and theaters, as well as a halt to religious services.
+The EU has proposed a 30-day travel ban into the bloc, but medical staff will be exempt.
+DW has the latest.

 Updates in Universal Coordinated Time (UTC/GMT)

+16:02 Switzerland has said, starting from midnight tonight, all public events are to be banned.
+All restaurants are bars will be closed until April 19.

+15:47 As an additional measure in Germany, shops that are deemed essential, such as supermarkets and pharmacies, will now be allowed to open on Sundays.
+In the past, all shops were closed in Germany on the sabbath.

-15:15 European Commission President Ursula von der Leyen has proposed a 30-day restriction on travel into the European Union, in an effort to limit the spread of the coronavirus.
+15:15 European Commission President Ursula von der Leyen has proposed a 30-day restriction on travel into the European Union, in an effort to stem the spread of the coronavirus.

 "The less travel, the more we can contain the virus.
 Therefore...
 I propose to the heads of state and governments to introduce temporary restriction on non-essential travel to the European Union," she said.